Yes. When combined, kratom may increase the sedative side effects of gabapentin and lead to a higher risk of other, more severe side effects.

 Green vein kratom is the middle point between white and red kratom strains.
 They carry a well-balanced profile that contains both the benefits of white and red.

-Yellow vein users report this strain as being somewhat milder than other strains, making it an excellent choice for beginners or those who experience a strong reaction to kratom.
+Yellow vein users report this strain as being milder than other strains, making it an excellent choice for beginners or those who experience a strong reaction to kratom.

 When taken with precaution and responsibility, kratom and gabapentin are relatively safe compounds.